On frequentist confidence intervals in a non-Gaussian regime: Methods

 In our analysis we make use of observed OHD from the cosmic chronometer research program \cite{Jimenez:2001gg, Moresco:2016mzx, Moresco:2023zys}.
 In particular we use the data from Table 1.1 of \cite{Moresco:2023zys} but remove two data points at $z=0.75$ that are not independent.
 This leaves 33 $H(z)$ constraints spanning the redshift range $ 0.07 \leq z \leq 1.965$.
 We illustrate the data in Fig. \ref{fig:CCdata}.
 As pointed out in \cite{Colgain:2023bge}, beyond $z \sim 1$, the higher redshift CC data prefers larger values of $H_0 \sim 150$ km/s/Mpc.
 It is clear from the raw data in Fig. \ref{fig:CCdata} that beyond $z \sim 1$, the errors are large and there is little variation in the data points, so one can almost fit a horizontal line through the error bars.
 This corresponds to an arguably unphysical situation where physical matter density $\omega_m = \Omega_m h^2$ ($h := H_0/[100 \textrm{ km/s/Mpc}$]) is zero.
 Irrespective of the physical problem with $\omega_m \sim 0$, what interests us here is that there is evolution in the preferred $(H_0, \Omega_m)$ parameters as one bins the CC data, since the full CC sample prefers $H_0 \sim 70$ km/s/Mpc.
 This runs the risk that our findings may depend on the idiosyncrasies of the CC dataset.

+We do not incorporate the covariance matrix from \cite{Moresco:2020fbm} in our analysis.
+The reason being is that we are primarily only interested in the CC data as illustrative $H(z)$ data that allows us to access regimes in parameter space with non-Gaussian posteriors.
+This explains why we also analyse mock DESI $H(z)$ data in parallel.
+Nevertheless, we do have a second motivation.
+Ref. \cite{Colgain:2023bge} reported a $\sim 2 \sigma$ shift in $\Lambda$CDM parameters both using simulations and graphical profile likelihoods, where the analysis was performed without covariance matrix, and here will attempt to recover that $\sim 2 \sigma$ shift using the FC method.
+Restoring the covariance matrix in this work would prevent direct comparison with \cite{Colgain:2023bge}.
+We acknowledge that adding a covariance matrix simply inflates errors, thus making shifts in parameters less statistically significant, but the focus here is not the statistical significance of the shift but rather making contact with earlier results in the literature under similar assumptions.

-We can counter this concern by also studying mock data.
+We can counter the concern of evolving $(H_0, \Omega_m)$ parameters in CC data by also studying mock data.
 For this reason, we make use of forecast DESI OHD constraints \cite{DESI:2016fyo}.
-This comprises 29 data points with redshifts $0.05 \leq z \leq 3.55$ and percentage errors, but requires one to assume a cosmology.
+The data comprises 29 data points with redshifts $0.05 \leq z \leq 3.55$ and percentage errors, but requires one to assume a cosmology.
 Concretely, we choose the canonical values $H_0 = 70$ km/s/Mpc and $\Omega_m = 0.3$ for the $\Lambda$CDM model.
 The resulting realisation of the data is presented in Fig. \ref{fig:DESIdata}.
 Given that we mock this dataset, it cannot be impacted by observational systematics, thereby making it more robust.
 Comparing Fig. \ref{fig:DESIdata} to Fig. \ref{fig:CCdata}, one notes that the fractional errors are considerably smaller in Fig. \ref{fig:DESIdata} and the data probes higher redshifts.
-To analyse the dataset, we follow \cite{Colgain:2022tql} and split it into 4 redshift bins.
+To analyse the dataset, we follow \cite{Colgain:2022tql} and split it into four redshift bins.

 Note, we change our binning strategy between the two datasets.
 The motivation is straightforward.
 Fig. \ref{fig:CCdata} has large fractional errors, so the data poorly constrains the model when binned.
 For this reason, we work with a single bin, but we change the redshift range of the bin to remove lower redshift constraints.
 On the contrary, the data in Fig. \ref{fig:DESIdata} exhibit much smaller fractional errors, allowing us to consider more bins.
 The key point is that whatever conclusions we arrive at must be independent of the dataset and the binning strategy.